lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 ### .NET Core

 The `appSettings.json` file in .NET Core is much more flexible than `AppSettings` in `web.config`.
-You can have more complex objects, with sub classes, and even collections.
+You can have more complex objects, with sub-classes, and even collections.
 The process is similar:

 - Define a POCO that maps to your settings file.
 - Map the settings from the file to the class